Cover and variable degeneracy: Open discussions

-Choi and Zhang \cite{MR3233411} proved that every toroidal graph without $4$-cycles has vertex arboricity at most two.
-Chen, Huang and Wang \cite{MR3508765} extended this result and showed that every toroidal graph without $4$-cycles adjacent to $3$-cycles has list vertex arboricity at most two.
+Chen \etal \cite{MR2889524} showed that every planar graph without intersecting triangles has vertex arboricity at most two.
+Analogously, Cai \etal \cite{MR3761240} proved that every planar graph without intersecting $5$-cycles has vertex arboricity at most two, while Li \etal \cite{Lv2019} proved that every planar graph without intersecting 5-cycles is DP-4-colorable.
+Very recently, Wang and Wang \cite{Wang2019+} showed the following theorem for planar graphs without intersecting 5-cycles.

-Chen, Huang and Wang \cite{MR3508765} showed that the configuration in \autoref{F36} is reducible for list vertex arboricity at most two.
-But Kim and Yu \cite{MR3969022} showed that this is irreducible for DP-$4$-coloring, so we cannot trivially obtain a solution to the DP-$4$-coloring problem.

-Very recently, Wang and Wang \cite{Wang2019+} gave the following result which improves all the results mentioned in this subsection.